ucu-cs/lab_work_template/README.md

     Task: Write a program that solves the two-dimensional thermal conductivity problem using MPI.
 As always, the efficient disposal of all available computers is critical.
     Authors: Morhunenko Mykola & Yuriy Pasichnyk & Leno Solomia
 ### Before
-You have to make correct config file located in the root, coled `config.onf` where `[main]` is the block for simulation and `[field-properties]` is properties for field. more info is in comments in config file.
+You have to make correct config file located in the root, called `config.onf` where `[main]` is the block for simulation and `[field-properties]` is properties for field. more info is in comments in config file.

 The default parameters for iron: <br>